Rubbish on the beach at Cleveleys

 Beach cleaning at Cleveleys

-Obviously people can be responsible for dropping litter - sometimes not deliberately as the strong winds can blow litter back out of the ample bins - many of which are of a shape and size to withstand seagulls and the weather emptying them as fast as they fill up.
+Obviously people can be responsible for dropping litter - sometimes not deliberately as the strong winds can blow litter away from us without meaning to drop it.

 With winds as strong as they can be on this coast, there is clearly an amount of litter that gets blown into the water and onto the beaches.
 However, most of it is washed up from the sea and comes to us from land both near and far, and from shipping.

-At Cleveleys, Rossall Beach Residents & Community Group look after the seafront at the northern end of the seafront, from the end of the new sea defences to the Five Bar Gate near Rossall School.
+At Cleveleys, Rossall Beach Residents & Community Group look after the northern stretch of the seafront, from the end of the new sea defences at The Venue to the Five Bar Gate near Rossall School.
 You can find out at the link about what they do to improve the beach and waterfront for both the people who use it and the wildlife who life there.

-In response to this, the Environment Agency, United Utilities and the local authorities along the Fylde Coast are working together to improve bathing waters and encouraging the public to see how small changes in the behaviour of each and every one of us can lead to an improvement in water quality.
+In response to this, the Environment Agency, United Utilities and the local authorities along the Fylde Coast worked together to improve bathing waters and encourage the public to see how small changes in the behaviour of each and every one of us can lead to an improvement in water quality.

 Our shoreline and beach is a wonderful and precious resource that we should all look after and enjoy.
 Have a read through the pages in this section to find out more.